-Extra certifications are beneficial, and those from QA, IBM or Microsoft help applicants glean fundamental understandings and concepts, as well as key terminology and emerging trends in the modern workplace.
+Extra certifications will be beneficial too, with those from QA, IBM or Microsoft helping applicants to glean fundamental understandings and concepts, as well as key terminology and emerging trends in the modern workplace.

 Kyle notes: “Being able to articulate solutions at a technical level and a management level is key – it’s essential to be able to gauge your audience and refine your approach depending on who is in the room, so as not to alienate them.